-I’m a huge supporter of Financial Independence and I love to keep up to date with all the different ways in which people strive to get there and retire early.
-Most people still assume that working the 9 – 5 day job gives them security along with guaranteeing them a pension at the end of their 40+ years service.
+I’m a huge supporter of Financial Independence.
+I love to keep up to date with all the different ways in which people strive to retire early.
+Most people still assume that working the 9 – 5 day job gives them security.
+Thus guaranteeing them a pension at the end of their 40+ years of service.

 When can I retire?

-Gone are the days of simply counting down the years toward your retirement and state pension.
-The government are more than happy to let people carry on working past retirement age (whatever that is) with the offical guidance stating:
+Gone are the days of simply counting down the years toward your retirement and the state pension.
+The government are more than happy to let people carry on working past retirement age. official guidance stating:

 You can keep working past your State Pension age.